basham/swit-workshop-impact/slides.md

 A product discovery technique that is an input to the Agile process.

 Notes:
-This workshop is about a technique known as impact mapping.
+However, this workshop is specifically about only one approach, known as impact mapping.
+Impact mapping is meant to feed into the Agile process as

 I stumbled across it over this last year, and it has helped me and my development team better think through the work we do, before we start working.